chokobole/felicia/felicia-viz/README.md

 mv bazel-bin/felicia/js/felicia_js.node .
 ```

-Lastly you should build again whatever you want, but just removing `--config win_no_grpc` and it's done.
+Lastly you should build again whatever you want, but just removing `--define win_no_grpc=true` and it's done.

 ## How to run